MantraChicago/BFI--Unite4.org/README.md

 # BFI

 ###Setup
 The app requires a postgesql database connection.

+The app requires Imagemagick to be installed.

+The factory_girl gems might need to be not loaded when populating the initial schema

 To populate the initial database schema run
 > `$ rake db:schema:load`

-The app requires Imagemagick to be installed.

 ###Commands